What is the current situation?

 The Employment Rights Bill will introduce significant changes to support working families.

-- Protection from other types of dismissal (not just redundancy) for pregnant women and those on, or returning from, certain family leave: There is currently little information on this, and we await further details in consultations due to take place in Autumn 2025.
+- Protection from other types of dismissal (not just redundancy) for pregnant women and those on, or returning from maternity leave: The Bill includes little information on this right.
+However, the Government consultation, which closes on 15 January 2026, seeks views on issues such as:

 - Statutory paternity leave and unpaid parental leave will become day one rights: Instead of requiring a minimum period of employment, statutory paternity leave and unpaid parental leave will become available from day one of employment.
 The Bill will also remove the requirement for paternity leave to be taken before shared parental leave (or lost), which should give employees more flexibility on which type of leave to take.